10 Expert Design Tips for Visually Appealing Slides in PowerPoint

 8. Use Visual with Emotional Appeal

+To make PowerPoint presentation more attractive you can use visual slides with emotional appeal.
 While using a single image in a slide might be a good idea, using the right one is just as important.
 Using images that evoke emotions can help you win your audience’s trust and admiration.
 This can also help make an otherwise bland topic more appealing for an audience.

 9. Keep Your Slides Simple

 If you’re trying to cramp in too much information in your slides, don’t.
 Take advantage of the KISS principle.
 A cluttered slide that comes with too much content can be visually distracting for your audience.
 Using something simple and basic as your visuals should be sufficient for you to build upon the topic as you present.

 There is no harm in using stock photos offered within PowerPoint or other presentation apps, as well as features like PowerPoint Designer to get design suggestions based on Artificial Intelligence algorithms as you create your presentation slides.
 This might help save you time and enable creating slides that are visually appealing, without spending hours designing your presentation slides from scratch.

 Designing your slides requires a few careful considerations, primarily associated with using content that isn’t cluttered, visually overpowering, is easy to read and follow.
 You can also incorporate storytelling and use the KISS rule to make your presentations more attractive.
 If you want to know how to make better PowerPoints, you can follow the quick tips recommended in this article.